snowblind-/BIG-IP-OCI-HA-Failover/README.md

 # BIG-IP-OCI-HA-Failover
 Scripts to use for HA failover

+Should be put in /config/failover

-Need to create a unique user for failover similar to a system account.
+You need to create a unique user for failover similar to a system account.
 I do not recommend using your existing credentials.
 This is also useful for auditing and tracking failover events vs. user configuration changes.
 The user will also need to have a public/private key pair.
 Directions for creating one for use with OCI can be found here:

 https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm#How